-Broadly, the SAP was an advisory panel that were charged with helping to identify issues, examine options, and provide Department of Primary Industries Water (now Department of Planning and Environment - Water Group) with feedback and advice throughout the development of WRPs.
+Broadly, the SAP was an advisory panel that were charged with helping to identify issues, examine options, and provide the department with feedback and advice throughout the development of WRPs.

 The number of SAP meetings held as part of the Groundwater WRP development and the issues that were discussed at these meetings can be seen in Table 1.